Red Byron: Racing career

 Before World War II, Byron raced in the AAA Indy series, mainly in Sprint Cars and Midgets.
 He achieved his first Stock Car victory in July 1941, while on two-day liberty from training with the USAAF, and with the war intervening, did not return to racing for five years.

-Following a lengthy recovery from a leg injury sustained in war, he returned to racing in 1945 and with the help of race engineer Red Vogt, was still successful.
+Following a lengthy recovery from a leg injury sustained in war, Byron returned to racing in 1945 and with the help of race engineer Red Vogt, was still successful.

-He won the Hankinson Memorial on February 24, 1946, at Seminole Speedway, beating Roy Hall and Bill France.
+Byron won the Hankinson Memorial on February 24, 1946, at Seminole Speedway, beating Roy Hall and Bill France.
 This was his first win since returning to racing in 1945.

-On July 20, 1946, Byron finished 2nd in the inaugural race at Selinsgrove Speedway.
+On July 20, 1946, Byron finished second in the inaugural race at Selinsgrove Speedway.
 The race was part of the AAA Big Car Championship.
 The race was won by Bill Holland.